CasHil/Folder-to-PPTX/README.md

 # Images to PowerPoint Presentation

 This script creates a PowerPoint presentation from images in a directory.
-The images are added to the presentation as centered slides.
+Each image is centered and added to a seperate slide.

 ## Requirements